Chinese province admits falsifying economic data for years

 It had the worst performing economy out of 31 regions across China in the first quarter of 2016, according to Xinhua.

 "Our province failed to meet the expected targets," Chen said of Liaoning's disappointing recent figures.
+The province has a population of 43 million, bigger than that of California.

 Related: China's economy holds steady -- but for how long?